embeddedinn/embeddedinn.github.io/_pages/resume.md

 Seasoned Technical Staff Software Engineer and Secure Systems Architect with 14+ years in the semiconductor industry.
 Specializes in high performance System-on-Chip Software, System Security & Device Drivers.
 Adept at Python, System Integration, DevOps, and Cloud Architectures.
 Proven track record leading cross-functional teams from conception to implementation and customer delivery.
 Strong communicator and proactive team player dedicated to delivering top-notch results.

+A detailed professional history with project details is available on my web profile at [embeddedinn.com/cv](https://embeddedinn.com/cv).

 ---

 ## WORK EXPERIENCE